 Does he ever get tired of eating it?
 Alba becomes emphatic.

 Alba adds that the nutritional value is high—that people on diets can actually consume it, that it’s good for you, like olive oil.
-And while I don’t quite believe it, I tuck in, anyway, heartily—plate after plate, after plate.
+And while I don’t quite believe it, I tuck in anyway, heartily—plate after plate, after plate.
 Tomorrow, there will be more jamón, I know.
-But I’m not sure I will taste any better, fresh off the knife of the expert, for the rest of my life.
+But I’m not sure I will taste any better ham than this, fresh off the knife of the expert, for the rest of my life.

 When You Go